xawmx/MMMNet/README.md

 # MMMNet

-This is the code for the paper "Cross-modal Ambiguity Learning for Multimodal Fake News Detection"
+This is the code for the paper "M³Net: Multimodal-Feature-masked Networks for Fake News Detection"

 # Dataset
 Weibo and Twitter